 Taxis and Uber

-Normally, I try to avoid taking cabs in Switzerland; they are so expansive here!
+Normally, I try to avoid taking cabs in Switzerland; they are so expensive here!
 Uber is available in four cities in Switzerland: Basel, Geneva, Lausanne, and Zürich.

 Driving in Switzerland